Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 }

-Tip: rate-limiter is useful for APIs, network requests, and operation rate limits.
-In Go, a simple channel with a ticker is sufficient; in Java, it's better to use ready-made solutions to avoid inventing complex timers manually.
+Tip: a rate-limiter is useful for APIs, network requests, and limiting the number of operations.
+In Go, a simple channel with a ticker is enough, while in Java it's better to use ready-made solutions to avoid inventing complex timers manually.

-Non-blocking operations allow you to execute actions in parallel without waiting for other threads to complete.
-In Go, this is easily implemented using goroutines and channels; in Java, using CompletableFutures or non-blocking data structures.
+Non-blocking operations allow actions to be performed in parallel without waiting for other threads to complete.
+In Go, this is easily achieved through goroutines and channels, in Java — through CompletableFuture or non-blocking data structures.

 package main